March 29 2014

 Phytomedicine.
 2008.
 Kaunas University of Medicine, Kaunas, Lithuania.

 The aim of this study was to evaluate the efficacy of the natural antioxidant astaxanthin in functional dyspepsia in different doses and compared with placebo.
 Patients with functional dyspepsia, divided into three groups with 44 individuals in each group (placebo, 16mg, or 40mg astaxanthin, respectively).
-The primary objective was to test the hypothesis that this antioxidant at two doses regimens compared to placebo should ameliorate gastrointestinal discomfort in patients with functional dyspepsia, who were either positive or negative for Helicobacter pylori, after 4 weeks of treatment.
 At the end of therapy no difference between the three treatment groups was observed regarding mean Gastrointestinal Symptom Rating Scale (GSRS) scores of abdominal pain, indigestion and reflux syndromes.
 In general, no curative effect of astaxanthin was found in functional dyspepsia patients.
 Significantly greater reduction of reflux symptoms were detected in patients treated with the highest dose of the natural antioxidant astaxanthin.
 The response was more pronounced in H. pylori-infected patients.

 Comments: Astaxanthin may perhaps reduce gastric inflammation.